nautobot/nautobot-arista-cloudvision-importer/README.md

 - `cvaas_token` - The token for the service account that will be used to connect to CVAAS.

-To run the tool use the command `poetry run nautobot_aristacv_importer`.
+Once configured you need to run `poetry install` to install dependencies for the tool.
+After that you can run the tool using the command `poetry run nautobot_aristacv_importer`.
 The terminal will display the the expected diff and ask you to verify whether you would like to proceed with the sync or not.
 Below is a short video showing an example.

 ![arista_importer](https://user-images.githubusercontent.com/38091261/126538807-e0b2b451-2297-4b28-b5c0-781c7b6a9e9f.gif)